Comb inequalities for typical Euclidean TSP instances: Separating Constant Size Comb LP from TSP

-The proof in \cite{frieze2015separating} of \eqref{eqn:FP} incorporates the following two observations: \begin{obs}[Observation 3.10 from \cite{frieze2015separating}] Suppose that $S_{\ep,D}$ is an $(\ep,D)$ copy of any fixed set $S$ for fixed $\ep$ and sufficiently large $D$.
-Then there are at most $2$ pairs of edges in a shortest TSP tour which join $S_{\ep,D}$ to $V \setminus S_{\ep,D}$. \end{obs}
+\begin{observation}[Observation 3.10 from \cite{frieze2015separating}] Suppose that $S_{\ep,D}$ is an $(\ep,D)$ copy of any fixed set $S$ for fixed $\ep$ and sufficiently large $D$.
+Then there are at most $2$ pairs of edges in a shortest TSP tour which join $S_{\ep,D}$ to $V \setminus S_{\ep,D}$. \end{observation}